AhmadJaber/next-strapi-magic-ecommerce-template/next-ecommerce-frontend/README.md

-# next-strapi-magic-ecommerce-template

-a basic template for creating an e-commerce website with strapi, nextjs, magic

-### stacks

-**nextjs**
-The React Framework for Production.
-Next.js gives you the best developer experience with all the features you need for production:
--> hybrid static & server rendering,
--> TypeScript support,
--> smart bundling,
--> route pre-fetching

-**strapi**
-Strapi is a flexible, open-source Headless CMS that gives developers the freedom to choose their favorite tools and frameworks while also allowing editors to easily manage and distribute their content.

-**stripe**
-Online payment processing for internet businesses.
-Stripe is a suite of payment APIs that powers commerce for online businesses of all sizes

-**magic**
-One SDK for passwordless, WebAuthn, and social login - fully customizable.

 #### making authenticated request with strapi & magic

 -> to achieve that install a plugin in strapi, `strapi-plugin-magic` & customize some files in strapi-code(backend).